 The lack of a riving knife presents a severe safety hazard.
 I.e. if the pinched surfaces come back in contact with the blade, this may throw the material towards yourself and cause significant injuries!
 This unwanted action is called a kickback and is shown clearly in the video below:

-Let’s talk about the safety features.
-A table saw is a dangerous tool, so it makes sense for us to take precautions before injuries happen.
+A table saw is dangerous, so take precautions before injuries happen.

 It’s essential to buy a table saw with an easy-to-reach off switch, blade guard, and push stick.
 If possible, choose one with protection against kickbacks, such as the ‘riving knife’ described above.